scipy-conference/scipy_proceedings/papers/manz_anywidget/main.md

 Widgets.

-Jupyter Widgets extend notebook outputs with interactive views and controls for objects residing in the kernel.
+Jupyter Widgets extend notebook outputs with interactive views and controls for objects residing in the kernel [@doc_juparch].
 For instance, [ipywidgets](https://github.com/jupyter-widgets/ipywidgets) provides basic form elements like buttons, sliders, and dropdowns to adjust individual variables.
 Other community projects offer interactive visualizations for domain-specific needs, such as 3D volume rendering ([ipyvolume](https://github.com/widgetti/ipyvolume)), genome browsing